satinsiders/math-twin/README.md

 ## Extending the System

 - **Agents** – Agent definitions live in [`twin_generator/agents.py`](twin_generator/agents.py).
 Each agent specifies a name, prompt instructions, and optional model.
 - **Tools** – Use [`agents.tool.function_tool`](agents/tool.py) to expose a Python function as a callable tool.
 Type hints are converted into the JSON schema understood by OpenAI's tool‑calling interface.
+See [`docs/tools.md`](docs/tools.md) for available tools; agents should review it before invoking any tool.
 - **Templates** – See [`docs/template_agent.md`](docs/template_agent.md) for the JSON schema produced by the `TemplateAgent`.

 ### OperationsAgent